 - Homeopathic remedies

-Using at home remedies for vertigo became a routine treatment since there are no other options for patients that suffer from this illness.
-Home remedies for vertigo are representing the most popular form of natural treatment for vertigo that can help reduce the symptoms of vertigo.
+Using at-home remedies for vertigo became a routine treatment since there are no other options for patients who suffer from this illness.
+Home remedies for vertigo represent the most popular form of natural treatment for vertigo that can help reduce its symptoms.

-Listed below are home remedies for vertigo that has been proven to be effective.
+Listed below are home remedies for vertigo that have been proven effective.

-- Ginkgo biloba is one of the treatments for vertigo at home also known as a Chinese herb used for resolving the symptoms of vertigo.
+- Ginkgo biloba, also known as a Chinese herb used to resolve the symptoms of vertigo, is one of the treatments for vertigo at home.
 It works by managing blood flow to the brain to relieve dizziness and balance issues.